 The process to marriage registration in Germany

 Once you have the right certificate (and stamp if applicable), ready to get recognized in Germany, you will need to make an appointment or walk-in to the Bürgeramt in your respective neighbourhood.

 When we made an appointment online to get our Eheschließung recognized, it kept sending us to the Standesamt websites to make an appointment, which resulted in waiting for an hour at the Standesamt to learn we were in the wrong place.
 (This was Berlin however, results may vary in other cities).

-Don’t let the internet confuse you, you do not need to go to the Standesamt for the recognition, you need to go to the Bürgeramt (again, check in other cities).
-It is still not clear how to make an appointment online for this, so your best bet is to go to your Bürgeramt and try to get it done that day.
+It’s not always clear how to make an appointment online for this as well, so your best bet is to go to your Bürgeramt and try to get it done that day.
+For Berliners, here is the relevant link to try to book an appointment.
 If not possible, they can walk you through how to make an appointment.